 The magistrates or district judge will then consider the case in full and decide whether or not you should be found guilty or not guilty of the offence.

-If you are found not guilty you will be acquitted of the offence(s) and that will be the end of the case.
-If however you are found guilty the Court will then consider sentence.
-In some circumstances they may sentence immediately or they may have to adjourn sentence for the Probation Service to consider a Pre Sentence Report.
-You will then return to Court on another date for sentence to take place.
+If you are found not guilty you will be acquitted of the offence and that will be the end of the case.
+If however you are found guilty, the court will then consider sentence.
+In some circumstances they may sentence immediately or they may have to adjourn sentence for the probation service to consider a pre-sentence report.
+You will then be required to return to court on another date for sentencing to take place.

 If you are facing a magistrates’ court trial, get in touch with our team of specialist solicitors at Lawtons.
 We have the knowledge and expertise to represent you in a magistrates’ court trial and we will work with you to get the fairest possible outcome for you.

 Nb.
 This guide is intended to give general information only and not intended to be used as the basis upon which advice is given, nor should it be relied upon as giving advice specific to a case or individual.
 Lawtons do not accept liability for anyone using this guide.
 Should you require specific advice in connection with a real case or situation, please contact us immediately so that we can provide specific advice.